bluesort/ranked-pick-api/README.md

 The service is run locally with [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).

-The `--service-ports` flag is required to open ports on the host.
+The `--service-ports` flag is required to open ports to localhost.

 ```bash
 docker compose run --rm --build --service-ports rp-api